microsoft/ray-on-aml/README.md

 If you are reporting for a bug bounty, more complete reports can contribute to a higher bounty award.
 Please visit our [Microsoft Bug Bounty Program](https://microsoft.com/msrc/bounty) page for more details about our active programs.

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft’s privacy statement.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

+Information on managing Azure telemetry is available at https://azure.microsoft.com/en-us/privacy-data-management/.

 ## Preferred Languages